 Maintenance: Got me

 With the exception of one designer dog, every breed listed above is pure.
 And while those are amazing breeds, the best dog for men doesn’t have to be an AKC-registered show dog.
-A good old-fashioned mutt is often the move to make.
+A good old-fashioned mutt is often the move to make for masculine dogs.

 It’s hard to put your finger on exactly how a mutt will look or act, and intelligence is nothing more than a guess.
 They come in a range of sizes and with unique personalities.
 But mutts often suffer fewer health issues than purebred dogs, allowing them to live longer, happier lives.
 They also tend to be loyal, happy pups — especially if rescued (something I think every man should do at least once before they die).

 I know I said compatibility is everything, and that you can’t choose a breed based on looks alone.
 And to some degree, that’s true.
 But there are lots of breeds that work for plenty of guys.
 A nerdy guy might love GSD, while an outdoorsman might prefer a bulldog.
 As long as you’re able to adapt your lifestyle to the dog and ensure they get the care and attention they need, any dog can be at home in any setting.